Emmacharleswilson/Pepper-Jacks/README.md

 I have tested this project manually myself and have also had it peer-reviewed & tested by friends and family on multiple devices and screen sizes.

 [TESTING.md](TESTING.md)

-### Automated Testing

-I have used the Coverage library throughout testing to keep track of how much of my Python code was covered by the tests I had written.
-From running the coverage report my website has 64% of my code tested.
-The remaining code is covered by manual testing.

-To generate your own coverage report from the command line:

-1. Install the package using `pip3 install coverage`
-2. Run `coverage run manage.py test`
-3. Then `coverage html` to generate the report
-4. You can view the report in a browser by using the command `python3 -m http.server` and opening the `index.html` file from inside the `htmlcov` folder.

 ### Bugs and Fixes